archywigglestyn/Smoke-A-Matic/README.md

 Update, A second version using pwm/pulsing as an output has been released.

+6/11/17 a third version is now available for use with electric heating elements!

 Check out my video for more details

 Archy